wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-evm.md

 - Name of each chain
 - Version of NTT to deploy (use `--latest` for the latest contract versions)
 - Mode (either `burning` or `locking`)
-- Your Token Contract Address
+- Your token contract address

 The NTT CLI prints detailed logs and transaction hashes, so you can see exactly what's happening under the hood.